Visiting Rome on a budget is easy, if you know the secrets!

 I know all about how and where to eat for less, stay for less and get around for less.

-I used to own and run a B&B, so of course I see firsthand what the crowds (or lack thereof) are like throughout the year.
+We used to own and run a B&B, so of course we saw firsthand what the crowds (or lack thereof) are like throughout the year.